Unlock the secrets to stunning photos! Get the Free Photography Composition Cheat Sheet →

 • Proud of themselves

+Remember not to barrage them with too many compliments.
 This may make them feel that you are “buttering them up” and can even come across as unprofessional.

-10. Make Good Use of Lighting
+10. Make good use of lighting

 The importance of headshot photography lighting cannot be overemphasized.
+In photography, light highlights the client’s form and features.

 The use of lighting is easily the make-or-break aspect of your photo.
+Remember the three-point lighting system:

 Too little light could make them look intimidating or serious: